Alex Faith

-Alex Faith (born December 27, 1989) is an American hip hop singer-songwriter born and raised between the Cabbagetown enclave of Atlanta, Georgia and Riverdale, just south of Atlanta, GA.
+Alex Faith (born December 27, 1989) is an American hip hop singer-songwriter born and raised between the Cabbagetown enclave of Atlanta, Georgia and Riverdale, just south of Atlanta.
 He was formerly a member of the rap collective W.L.A.K.

 Background

 Alex Faith was born on December 27, 1989, in Riverdale, Georgia and raised in the Cabbagetown community.

 History

 Faith first appeared on Sho Baraka's Barakology mixtape in 2009.
 He is a member of the collective W.L.A.K.
 In 2012, Faith released a mixtape entitled Honest 2 God.
 In 2013, Faith released his first studio album with Collision Records entitled ATLast.
 His second studio album, Bloodlines, was released on October 30, 2015, from Collision Records.

 He released, Southern Lights: Overexposed, with Dre Murray on April 28, 2015, by Collision Records.